eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Observations
 [//]: # (Tudor to add GIF)
 [//]: # (Tudor to add board + axes overlay)
+[//]: # (Do we calibrate this thing?)
+### Static Forces
+* Gravity?

+### Dynamic Forces
+1. Movement
+* Motion along the x, y, and z axis

+1. Vibration
+The sensitivity of accelerometers... by gently tapping the board... we can observe tiny minute changes in acceleration...
+* Tapping the board
+* Lightly Dropping the Board/ drum on on the table Make sure the silicon rubber feet are attached to the copper standoffs when you...!

 ## Further steps and optimizations